Child giving her teddy bear a shot

 Yes, you should get a COVID-19 vaccine even if you already had COVID-19.

 • People who have had COVID-19 may have some immunity, but this immunity can vary depending on how mild or severe the illness was and their age.
 The immunity also decreases over time.
+There is no current test to tell if a person is protected.

 • Getting the vaccine is a safer way to build immunity against COVID-19 and its variants than getting sick with the COVID-19 virus.